-Use luma key or chroma key for input sources.
+Use luma key, chroma key or smart key for input sources.

 - A common screen and regular layer are selected. - The layer source is accessed.

 After DSK is turned on, the layer capacity changes to 4K automatically.

 On the main menu screen, scroll to and select Layer > Layer Name > DSK.